 You don’t necessarily need to match the wall colour with the soft furnishings but using close hues will make the bedroom feel more relaxing.

 Every bedroom needs a wardrobe.
 Attic bedrooms pose an interesting challenge due to the design constraints inherent in the space.

 It’s worth investing in custom-fitted wardrobes which are designed to follow the contours of the attic.
-This will maximise the space and create more storage than free-standing pieces.
+Not only will this maximise your storage but it will also create a more seamless look than only having free-standing pieces.

 You could save space by leaving the wardrobes open.
-The idea of having no wardrobe doors might seem unconventional but it’ll encourage you to simplify your clothes and keep what you tidy.
+The idea of having no doors might seem unconventional but it’ll encourage you to simplify your clothes and keep things tidy.
 Well, that’s the idea!

-Some bespoke joinery firms recommend using folding doors which sit on piano hinges.
-The doors fold inward to the centre and so use the roof’s contour to maximum advantage yet don’t take up much space when fully open.
+Some bespoke joinery firms recommend using folding doors on piano hinges.
+As the doors fold inward to the centre, they work with the roof’s contour to maximum advantage yet don’t take up much space when fully open.

 If you have plenty of space, you could decide to use fewer, larger wardrobes which slide out.
 Clothing rails can either follow the slope of the roofline or run at 90 degrees depending on the angle of the roof.